m-zaink/valify/README.md

 </center>
 </div>

-🔥 Validate your user inputs like never before with highly intuitive constraint pipeline.
+🔥 Validate your user inputs like never before with highly intuitive constraints pipeline.

 ✨ Easy to use pre-defined constraints covering most of your everyday validation needs.